 Afternoon: Free Time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 You might like to explore more of the village of East Aurora or venture a bit further to Buffalo or even Niagara Falls.
 Before dinner, we’ll gather at White Hyacinths, a Roycroft residence, for a reception and staff-led visit through the site.

-Dinner: At White Hyacinths, we’ll have a special buffet dinner including coffee, tea and water; other beverages available for purchase.
+Dinner: At White Hyacinths, we’ll have a special buffet dinner including coffee, tea and water.

 Evening: At leisure.

 Activity note: Due to current renovations, there may be parts of Martin House that will be closed off.
 Alternative spaces will be open, but during this time the Martin House is not ADA Accessible.